space-wizards/docs/src/en/server-hosting/setting-up-robust-cdn.md

 As part of multi-fork and manifest support, the following changes will need to be made to your setup, at the bare minimum:

 * `Cdn.UpdateToken` in configuration has been moved to fork configuration.
-* `Cdn.VersionDiskPath` has effectively been changed to `Manifest.FileDiskPath`. **Note that the file layout is different, you will need to manually move the builds one folder down to be underneath the folder (see above).**
+* `Cdn.VersionDiskPath` has effectively been changed to `Manifest.FileDiskPath`. **Note that the file layout is different, you will need to manually move the builds one folder down to be underneath the fork folder (see above).**

 Robust.Cdn will automatically migrate your existing CDN content database so that all version information stored within gets assigned a fork.
 You must set `Cdn.DefaultFork` in the configuration so it knows what fork to assign these versions to.
 Existing URLs (for replays etc) will keep working after this, as configuring `Cdn.DefaultFork` will make the CDN internally map the old `/version/{version}/*` URLs to the new ones under the specified fork.